Skip to main content

 Correcting Knowledge

 BaseLayer extracts knowledge automatically.
 Sometimes it gets things wrong.
 Maybe it thinks a colleague works at the wrong company, or it confused two projects with similar names.
-You can correct your vault using natural language.
+You can correct your memory using natural language.
 Just tell your AI what’s wrong.

 How to make corrections